Engaging the Community for Infrastructure and Climate Projects

 3. Partner with community organizations and stakeholders

 Working with community partners such as nonprofits, local youth organizations, school boards, and shelters can help streamline how a local government receives feedback and information about upcoming projects and project evaluation cycles.
 Additionally, community partners can help local governments better understand the challenges of many BIL/IRA priority issues such as the impact of redlining; barriers to employment; the need for climate-resilient infrastructure in disadvantaged communities; and how to provide accessible public transportation.
-Partnering with different community organizations and stakeholders to address priority BIL/IRA topics will not only aid in creating a more competitive grant application, but will also ensure that community engagement and feedback is implemented throughout the project life cycle.
+Partnering with different community organizations and stakeholders to address priority BIL/IRA topics will not only aid in creating projects that are more responsive to community needs, which are in turn more likely to be successful, but will also ensure that community engagement and feedback is implemented throughout the project life cycle.

 4. Consider Community Benefit Agreements